Green Mountain Power energy-saving program helps out the Vermont Foodbank

 Sayles says he's glad Vermonters are still willing to help Vermonters.

-"Absolutely essential, this is not a one time donation by GMP, this is a continuing effort to make a difference," said Sayles.
+"Absolutely essential, this is not a one-time donation by GMP, this is a continuing effort to make a difference," said Sayles.

-Sayles also says that the foodbank is still in response mode and he doesn't expect the need for food will be ending any time soon but will actually become more severe before it begins to get better, so a program like this, will go a long way.
+Sayles also says that the food bank is still in response mode and he doesn’t expect the need for food will be ending any time soon but will actually become more severe before it begins to get better, so a program like this will go a long way.